avaapm/ANKATdataset2018/README.md

     	organization = "IEEE Sinyal İşleme ve İletişim Uygulamaları Kurultayı (SIU)" }

-Words for the categories are in the files named "X-Y.txt" where X is the name of the category in Turkish and Y is the number of the words in that category.
+Category words are in the files named "X-Y.txt" where X is the name of the category in Turkish and Y is the number of the words in that category.